Sunday, April 7, 2024

 Rockn'M Studio

-Various post on the blog told about my career as a musician and music producer/engineer.
+Various posts on the blog told about my career as a musician and music producer/engineer.
 I've been working with recording equipment since buying my first tape machine, a Realistic 2-Track with Sound on Sound.
 This was a system that allowed primitive multi-track recording, allowing one to layer sounds on over previous tracks.
 It was a destructive process...you only had one chance to get it right.
 Sometimes it worked great...others not so much.

 Later, I got a TEAC 3340 4-Track and that opened up a whole new world for me.
 It was an amazing machine, and I used it to make my first commercial recordings, right up to the point where I got my first job in a studio, a small 4 track that mostly did radio ads, but I would work at night on music.
 Fast forward to the 90s and the emergence of digital technology which put professional recording into musician's homes.
 In 2000 I moved to Nashville and eventually ran a boutique studio that specialized in recording demos for songwriters.